emissary-ingress/emissary/docs/reference/services/auth-service.md

 - The external auth service can issue a 301 `Redirect` to divert the client into an OAuth or OIDC authentication sequence.

 Finally, if Ambassador cannot reach the auth service at all, it will return a HTTP 503 status code to the client.

+## Configuring Public Mappings

+Authentication can be disabled for a mapping by setting `bypass_auth` to `true`.
+This will tell Ambassador to allow all requests for that mapping through without interacting with the external auth service.

 ## Example